 Leadership and Organisation

-The PhD specialisation in Leadership and Organisation is an international programme designed to provide candidates with the knowledge and skills necessary to the advancement of research and practice within the field of leadership and organisation.
+This PhD specialisation is an international programme designed to provide candidates with the knowledge and skills necessary to the advancement of research and practice within the field of leadership and organisation.

-As a PhD candidate in our programme, you will be part of an internationally oriented research community, and most of our candidates have top international scholars on the defence committees.
-Several of our PhD candidates publishes in well-known journals and get their papers accepted at prestigious conferences such as SIOP and AOM before they have defended their theses.
-Many of our prior PhD candidates have shown an impressive publication record after having completed the programme, for instance Anders Dysvik (2010), Robert Buch (2012), Christina G. L. Nerstad (2012), and Sut I Wong (2013) to name a few.
+As a PhD candidate in our programme, you will be part of an internationally oriented research community, and most of our candidates have top international scholars on their predoc and defence committees.
+Several of our PhD candidates publish in well-known journals and get their papers accepted at prestigious conferences such as SIOP and AOM before they have defended their theses.
+Many of our prior PhD candidates have shown an impressive publication record after having completed the programme, for instance Anders Dysvik (2010), Robert Buch (2012), Christina G. L. Nerstad (2012), and Sut I Wong (2013), to name a few.

 This four-year doctoral specialisation in Leadership and Organisation is designed to produce graduates that are able to contribute to the advancement of research and practice within the fields of human resource management, organisational behaviour, and organisation science.
 The programme focuses on developing the doctoral candidates' theoretical knowledge and methodological skills required to become successful researchers.
 The programme adheres to an open and diverse view of research, and welcomes both quantitative and qualitative research.

 The department seeks candidates with a strong background in disciplines that are relevant to the subfields described above, who are intellectually curious, interested in an academic career in research and teaching, and who possess strong communication and analytical skills.